cttynul/charon/README.md

     This command will perform the following operations:
     * Scans the `posts/` and `pages/` directories.
     * Automatically updates `data/post.js` and `data/pages.js` with new entries.
-    * Creates a dedicated image folder for each new post.
+    * Creates a dedicated image folder for each new post, if one doesn't exist.

 4.  **Serve and Enjoy**
     Simply open `index.html` in your favorite web browser.
-For local development, a simple web server (like `live-server` or Python's built-in server) is recommended.
+For local development, a simple web server (like `live-server` or Python's built-in server) is highly recommended to avoid CORS issues.

+---

 ### 🎨 Customization

-* **Global Settings**: Edit `js/site.js` to change the site name, footer, logos, and layout mode ("grid" or "list").
+* **Global Settings**: Edit `js/site.js` to change the site name, footer, logos, layout mode ("grid" or "list"), and animations.
 * **Custom CSS**: Override any default styles by adding your own rules to `css/custom.css`.
+* **Post Metadata**: Edit the `data/post.js` file to manually add metadata like `author`, `publicationDate`, and `tags` for your posts.

+---

 ### 📄 License